zonblade/php-view-source-protection/README.md

 # emergency release

-if you using D5 version update it to 2.0.3.1 D5.1
+if you using D5 version update it to 2.0.3.1 D5.1<br>
+`fixing unwanted single filtration on firefox`

 # quick how to use
 ├&nbsp;index.php (can be anything too)<br>